 2. Do you count harm to a person’s character, or soul if you like, to be a real type of harm?

-If you answered yes to the two questions above and have answered yes to previous questions about the instinct in humans to benefit themselves, then you have no logical problems with the idea that humans never willingly choose to do wrong because they never seek to harm themselves.
+If you answered yes to these two questions and have answered yes to previous questions about the instinct in humans to benefit themselves, then you have no logical problems with the idea that humans never willingly choose to do wrong because they never seek to harm themselves.
 If you answered no to question one above, then question two is important for you.
-The only ambiguities with question one are in the extent that wrongdoing does not physically harm the wrongdoer.
+The only ambiguities with question one are to the extent that wrongdoing does not physically harm the wrongdoer.
+If there is no harm to our body or to our ability to physically survive and thrive then the idea of harm to self is less clear.
+This clarity is further reduced when wrongdoing both fails to hurt the body and also improves our ability to survive and thrive physically.
 When wrongdoing only harms character, some may question if it harms at all.
-If you answered no to both questions above, then you have a fundamental disagreement with Socrates’ view of wrongdoing.
-If you answered no to both questions, I recommend that you read Plato’s dialogue Gorgias and book one of Plato’s Republic to get a more intimate understanding of the Socrates’ perspective on wrongdoing.
+The problem is in trying to precisely define harm to character.

 Can you name an example of an evil behavior that is not harmful in any way?